Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 ## ## Writeup report for project 3, term 1.

+This is the report for project 2, term 1.

+In this project a convolutional deep neural network model was used to

 *My solution to the Udacity Self-Driving Car Engineer Nanodegree Behavioral Cloning project.*